Frequently Asked Questions, Answered!

 You are welcome to bring your dog to our event.
 Dogs are:

-Yes, just show your ID at the gate and you’re in!
+Just show your ID at the gate and you’re into the Festival precinct for free!

 Locals will still need tickets for our talks, workshops and the Saturday evening entertainment.